bbglab/oncodrivefml/docs/source/workflow.rst

    .. warning::

-      It is not recommended to mix coding and non coding regions in your regions file.
+      It is not recommended to mix coding and non-coding regions in your regions file.
       In fact this will likely produce artifacts in the results as coding and non-coding regions of the genome have a very different functional